playfulprogramming/playfulprogramming/content/blog/lifecycle-methods/index.md

 }
 ```

 Angular's version of the "rendered" lifecycle method is called "OnInit".
-Each of Angular's lifecycle methods is prepended with `ng` and requires you to add `implements` to your component class.
+All of Angular's lifecycle methods are prepended with `ng` and requires you to add `implements` to your component class.

 If you forget the `implements`, your lifecycle method will not run when you expect it to.